 What if I can no longer afford my car lease?

-So if you have a car lease agreement that has become unaffordable, how can you cancel your obligations under the lease?
-Section 99 of the Consumer Credit Act, 1974, states that, under certain conditions you have a right to voluntarily end your regulated car lease, whether it’s a PCP or an HP agreement.
+If you are having trouble keeping up with the monthly repayments, you may be considering your options for returning the car voluntarily, perhaps so you can purchase something smaller and cheaper instead.
+So if you have a car lease agreement that has become unaffordable, what are your rights to cancel your obligations under the lease?
+Section 99 of the Consumer Credit Act, 1974, states that, under certain conditions, you have a right to voluntarily end your regulated car lease, whether it’s a PCP or an HP agreement.

 What are your car lease cancellation rights?